minhancao/valorant-live-map/README.md

 ﻿# valorant-live-map

-A web app for discussing valorant strategies.
+A web app for drawing up strategies on Valorant maps in real-time.